Interview: Adedapo Adeniyi

 Yes, PKD is my favorite writer, I love how he revolutionalized paranoid fiction and the idea of subjective reality in science fiction, so Mosquito Farm is in a sense a product of that, but with Nigerian sensibilities.

 Funny how you mention “air addicts” in Mosquito Farm.
-I've always considered that my addiction to oxygen is healthy
+I always thought that my addiction to oxygen was healthy

 I'd say it's healthy right now, but when we consider pollution and the amount of toxins we're exposed to every day, it isn't far off to say that the air we're breathing casually now can in decades become toxic and hallucinogenic.